-As most teachers will know, finding the right long division method for KS2 can take time and often prove difficult in the classroom, but it doesn’t have to if you have the right strategy in place.
+As most teachers will know, finding the right long division method at KS2 can take time and often prove difficult in the classroom, but it doesn’t have to if you have the right strategy in place.
 In this blog, Sophie Bee (@_MissieBee) explains the long division technique her Year 6 now follow and how to do long division with ease this way – and even better, how to ensure your KS2 pupils start to love it.

 Long division: long and divisive, right?
 Wrong!